Why buy a Samsung Galaxy S8?

 There’s nothing to add here in terms of where to look – your best bet is still going to be a deal from one of the big network providers but via a reseller.
 Refurbished phones are a good way to save extra cash and most of the time all you’ll be putting up with is a little bit of wear and tear.

-These are the phone’s we’d class as being similar to the Samsung Galaxy S8, in terms of the phone’s features and how much you’re likely to pay for one.
+These are the phones we’d class as being similar to the Samsung Galaxy S8, in terms of the phone’s features and how much you’re likely to pay.

-- Samsung Galaxy S9 – The S9 was launched in 2018, taking over from the S8 as Samsung’s top handset, but has since been usurped by the S10 so is now starting to fall in price.
-It’s an upgrade on the S8 and you’ll find that all the major providers offer it so you’ll have more choice in terms of provider and plan.
+- Samsung Galaxy S Series – The S8’s successor, S9, was launched in 2018, taking over from the S8 as Samsung’s top handset, only to be usurped by the later S10.
+For some reason, the next Samsung S series phone released was the S20, which included several different models with varying sizes and features.
+Since the S20 series release, Samsung has remained consistent, releasing a few versions of the same S series phone; the most current models at the time of writing are S22.
+Any of the S22 handsets offer a significant upgrade from the S8 and you’ll find that all the major providers offer it so you’ll have more choice in terms of provider and plan.

 Frequently asked questions